bolt/docs/docs/howto/building-multilingual-websites.md

     template: page.twig
 ```

-A recommended method is to use the same slugs for the same contenttypes with the
+A recommended method is to use the same slugs for the same ContentTypes with the
 language as a prefix or postfix.
 You can choose to omit the language for the
-_default_ contenttypes if you desire:
+_default_ ContentTypes if you desire:

 | postfix               | prefix                |
 | --------------------- | --------------------- |